 - This fellowship is non-transferable and may not be delayed or postponed.

-- This fellowship is to be used only for classes in the student’s field of study as determined by the Department Chairperson.
+- This fellowship is to be used only for classes required by the student’s program of study or applicable to graduation from their program of study.

 - This fellowship cannot be awarded in conjunction with the Dean’s Fellowship, Campus Life Fellowship, Buddha’s Light Fellowship, Lotus Scholarship, IBEF Scholarship, or UWest Scholarship.
 A student must return the fellowship fund if other scholarship money is received.

-- Should an award be declined or returned, the Financial Aid Committee may apply that award to another applicant.
+- Should an award be declined or returned, the Financial Aid Committee may apply that award to another qualified and vetted applicant.